Lines in supersingular quartics: Pencils in -supersingular quartics

-\remark For completeness, we rule out the generalized triangle $\GQ(3,5)$.
+This generalized quadrangle is not realized by a configuration of lines.
 We have $\rank\bQ_{64}=19$ and $\discr\bQ_{64}=\CU_2^2\oplus\<\frac74\>$, and this lattice has no admissible finite index extensions.
-By \autoref{th.realization}, this configuration could only be realized by a $2$-supersingular quartic, which would contradict \autoref{prop.2-exotic.counts}. \endremark
+Thus, according to \autoref{th.realization}, this configuration could only be realized by a $2$-supersingular quartic, which would contradict \autoref{prop.2-exotic.counts}.